chaitanyasd/chaitanyasd/README.md

 ### Hi there 👋
-I’m currently learning Go :zap:
+I’m currently learning Go :zap: and Python :snake: